rrd108/nuxt-api-shield/README.md

       max: 12,        // maximum requests per duration time, default is 12/duration
       duration: 108,   // duration time in seconds, default is 108 seconds
       ban: 3600,      // ban time in seconds, default is 3600 seconds = 1 hour
+      // If the request limit is exceeded, the user is banned for this period.
+During the ban, all requests are blocked with 429.
     },
     delayOnBan: true  // delay every response with +1sec when the user is banned, default is true
     errorMessage: "Too Many Requests",  // error message when the user is banned, default is "Too Many Requests"